vpenso/vagrant-playground/ansible/minimal-provisioner/README.md

-Example hos to use Ansible provisioner [^p3z9q] for a Vagrant instance…
+Minimal example how to  use Ansible provisioner [^p3z9q] for a Vagrant instance…

 ```bash
 # install Ansible on your host machine